A Study of EDG-7500 in Adults With Hypertrophic Cardiomyopathy (CIRRUS-HCM)

 - • Diagnosed with hypertrophic cardiomyopathy at the time of Screening consistent with current American College of Cardiology Foundation/American Heart Association Guidelines

-- • LVOT peak gradient \< 30 mmHg measured at rest and \< 50 mmHg measured during the Valsalva maneuver as determined by echocardiography as assessed by the Investigator at Screening (Part C and D nHCM only).
+- • LVOT peak gradient \< 30 mmHg measured at rest and \< 50 mmHg measured during the Valsalva maneuver as determined by echocardiography at Screening (Part C and D nHCM only).

 - • Documented left ventricular ejection fraction (LVEF) ≥0.60 at Screening.

-- • New York Heart Association (NYHA) Classification I-III at Screening.
+- • New York Heart Association (NYHA) Classification II-III at Screening.

 - Key Exclusion Criteria:

-- • Invasive septal reduction \<180 days prior to Screening.
+- • Invasive septal reduction any time prior to Screening.

-- • Documented current or history of obstructive coronary artery disease at any time or myocardial infarction \<180 days prior to Screening.
+- • Documented current or history of obstructive coronary artery disease at any time or myocardial infarction any time prior to Screening.

-- • A history of syncope or sustained ventricular tachyarrhythmia \<180 days prior to Screening.
+- • A history of unexplained syncope or sustained ventricular tachyarrhythmia or supraventricular tachycardia \<180 days prior to Screening.

 - • A history of sudden cardiac arrest at any time or known appropriate implantable cardioverter defibrillator (ICD) discharge \<180 days prior to Screening

-- • Fridericia-corrected QT interval (QTcF) ≥480 ms or any other ECG abnormality considered by the Investigator to pose a risk to participant safety.
+- • Fridericia-corrected QT interval (QTcF) ≥480 ms or any other ECG abnormality considered by the Investigator or Medical Monitor to pose a risk to participant safety.

-- • Current or prior use of any cardiac myosin inhibitors
+- • Current or prior use of a cardiac myosin inhibitor \<90 days prior to Screening.

 About Edgewise Therapeutics, Inc.